Home Vancouver Farmers Markets (from Whistler to the Fraser Valley) Vancouver’s Main Street Station Farmers Market

 Attractions Near the Market

-Science World is right on False Creek.
+A good place to visit if you have young children is Science World.
+It’s right on False Creek.
 The False Creek Seawall is an exceptional area to walk around, especially along the southern shore in that area in the direction of the Olympic Village.
-Also, less than six blocks north of the market along Main Street is Vancouver’s Chinatown.
+Also, less than six blocks away from the market’s location along Main Street is Vancouver’s Chinatown.

 Other Information